jessepav/lacygoill-wiki-backup/bug/tmux.md

 If it doesn't, try to install a  key binding which would just call `xsel(1x)` or `xclip(1)` with a long text.
 Does it succeed in populating the clipboard selection?
-If it doesn't you've found a simpler MWE.
+If it doesn't you've found a simpler MRE.
 If it does, this is weird... keep investing.

     ✘